heyysudarshan/julie/readme.md

 `iOS` with a shared codebase using `Compose Multiplatform`.
 It's also available for web projects using `React`, bringing the same smooth animations and high-quality UI/UX to every platform.

+### Learning guide

+Check out the [Julie learning guides](http://heyysudarshan.github.io/julie/learn-julie) to learn how to use Julie effectively in your project.
+The guide not only teaches you how to use each component but also explains the design thinking behind it.

 ### Installation guide

 To get started, add the Julie library to your existing Gradle project.
 To include Julie in any